pedalv/JavaApp/CloudComputing/azure.md

      - Mock responses
      - Rewrite URL
    - Backend: Statement to be applied before the request is forwarded ro the back-end
-   - Outbound processing: Stetements to be applied to the response
+   - Outbound processing: Statements to be applied to the response
    - on-error: Statements to be applied if there is an error
+   - Where Do Policies Live?
+     - Policies are configured in APIM > "Azure Portal"
+     - Policies are executed in APIM > "Azure API Gateway"
 - A unit is composed of dedicated Azure resources and has a certain load-bearing capacity expressed as a number of AOI calls per month
 - Automating APIM Tasks
   - You can write PowerShell scripts to perform many of your API Managements tasks.